Powerade Tigers: 2011–12 season: Final season

 At the start of the Commissioner's Cup, the team acquired Dwayne Jones as an import and lead them to a 4 wins and 5 losses.
-They tied with and got eliminated by Meralco Bolts in a score of 98-102 on the knock-out game for 6th place.
+They tied with and got eliminated by Meralco Bolts, by a score of 102–98 on the knock-out game for 6th place.
 The team finished 7th place.

-After the disappointing conference for both Powerade (4-5) and Petron (3-6), Powerade rookie star Marcio Lassiter is again on the trade bloc with Petron.
+After the disappointing conference for both Powerade (4–5) and Petron (3–6), Powerade rookie star Marcio Lassiter is again on the trade bloc with Petron.
 Finally on April 20, 2012, the Philippine Basketball Association approved the trade in which Powerade sent Marcio Lassiter and Celino Cruz to Petron for Rey Guevarra, Rabeh Al-Hussaini, and Lordy Tugade.

 On May 1, 2012, another controversial trade was vetoed by the PBA which will send Doug Kramer to Barako Bull Energy in exchange for Jondan Salvador.
 On May 5, 2012, the revised trade which will send Doug Kramer to Barako Bull Energy in exchange for Jondan Salvador plus its 2012 1st round pick from Talk 'N Text Tropang Texters was accepted by the PBA.

 On the Governor's Cup, the team acquired Rashad McCants and become a favored import over to his counterpart imports but gave the team a disappointing 2-losing streak at the start of the Governor's cup.
 He is replaced by Omar Sneed and gave the team a 4-winning streak but later suffered a 3-losing streak, despite a need of 1 more win to book a semi-finals ticket.
 Because of this, they advanced to the 6th-seed playoffs.
 They won their knockout match against Barako Bull Energy but got eliminated again by Meralco Bolts.

 Disbandment and sale to GlobalPort

-During the semifinal round of the 2011-12 Philippine Cup, rumors surfaced that the team would be sold back to San Miguel Corporation (SMC).
+During the semifinal round of the 2011–12 Philippine Cup, rumors surfaced that the team would be sold back to San Miguel Corporation (SMC).
 This was allegedly due to an agreement between SMC and The Coca-Cola Company (the parent company of Coca-Cola Bottlers Philippines, Inc. (CCBPI)) that SMC will have the right of first refusal in the event the team would be put up for sale.
 The buyback by SMC did not materialize.

 On February 17, 2012, JB Baylon resigns as a Powerade governor.
 Speculations as to the reasons of his resignation was that he was the alleged source of the rumors of the franchise's sale and the controversial trade proposal of Marcio Lassiter.
 CCBPI wrote the PBA to advise the appointment of Ronald Asuncion as alternate governor.

 On May 1, 2012, rumors surfaced that CCBPI will leave the PBA because of the two recent controversial trading of its marquee players to other teams.

 On July 30, 2012, CCBPI announced the sale of the Powerade Tigers to Sultan 900, Inc. which is owned and represented by its chairman and CEO Michael "Mikee" Romero.
 The PBA Board of Governors unanimously approved the sale during a special board meeting on August 17, 2012.
 The team was renamed as the GlobalPort Batang Pier.